 If you’re like me and you’re battling with your home to make it smell like Christmas, or if you’re just looking for some inexpensive ways to make it smell wonderful, here are 3 strategies that work for me (includes Amazon affiliate links):

-- Burn inexpensive candles (but only certain inexpensive candles).
+• Burn inexpensive candles (but only certain inexpensive candles).
 We both know that expensive candles can make your house smell great.
 But I want candles I can afford to burn throughout the Christmas season.
 And the ones I love the most for this time of year are Glade Apple Cinnamon candles.

 Add some pieces of orange if you have them, and let the pot simmer.
-It will make your kitchen smell like my mom is making her famous ginger cookies!
+It will make your kitchen smell like when my Mom made her famous ginger cookies!
 Add more water as needed, and be sure to keep an eye on the pot and don’t let it run out of water.
 You can also simmer spices in a small electric crock.

-- Diffuse essential oils.
+• Diffuse essential oils.
 This is my new favorite strategy for battling “old house” syndrome and making my house smell like Christmas.
 This one costs a bit more up front, but you can use it over the entire season.
-Buy an essential oil diffuser – I bought an inexpensive one on Amazon – and some cinnamon bark oil and orange essential oil.
+Buy an essential oil diffuser – I bought one on Amazon – and some cinnamon bark oil and orange essential oil.

-If you’re like me and you’re fighting the “old house” smell – or the pet smell or dirty kids smell or anything else that keeps your home from smelling like Christmas – give these strategies a try.
+If you’re like me and you’re fighting “old house” smell – or pet smell or dirty kids smell or anything else that keeps your home from smelling like Christmas – give these strategies a try.
 And let me know your best tips for making your house smell like Christmas.

 Add a little bit of spice to your marriage!